fernandoacorreia/blog/content/posts/learning-golang-part-9.md

 | uint32    | 32             | 0                          | 4,294,967,295              |
 | uint64    | 64             | 0                          | 18,446,744,073,709,551,615 |

-There are also two aliases for the above data types:
+There are also aliases for some of the above data types:

 - `byte`: alias for `uint8`
 - `rune`: alias for `int32` (represents a [Unicode code point](https://www.geeksforgeeks.org/rune-in-golang/) (loosely, a "character")
+- `int`: alias for `int32` or `int64` depending on the platform

-# Floating-point numbers
+## Floating-point numbers

 These represent numbers that may have a fractional part.
 They don't have a minimum or maximum value, but they have different levels of precision (accuracy) for representing numbers.